jsilter/GeneralEvaluation/README.md

 An example data file is provided in the `data` directory.
 You can download it from the web app to see the expected format of the input data.

+## Methods

+The performance is evaluated using multiple metrics.
+Area-under-the-curve (AUC) and precision-recall curve (PRC) are calculated with [scikit-learn](https://scikit-learn.org/stable/) functions.
+The "Net Benefit" is calculated according to the definition in [Piovani et al](https://pmc.ncbi.nlm.nih.gov/articles/PMC10454914/).

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.